nhsconnect/FHIR-NRLS-API/pages/development_guidance/general_api_guidance/guidance_jwt.md

   }
 }
 ```
+-->

 ### Unattended Access

+For Provider interactions only.
 Where an interaction is performed without a user being present, the following claim requirements **MUST** be met:

 |Claim|Requirement|
 |-----|-----------|